DIEP Flap Houston

 - Provides excellent long-term results that withstand time and grow proportionally with your body.

-- Can oftentimes be completed during the same surgery as your mastectomy.
+- Can often be completed during the same surgery as your mastectomy.

 DIEP flap breast reconstruction has the additional benefit of allowing women with larger breasts to restore their full volume following a mastectomy.